 On arrival at NEH with a horse or pony, there are signs to the unloading area which has a large unloading ramp with space for 3 large horseboxes, and a separate area for low-loaders and trailers.
 There are also parking spaces where smaller horseboxes and trailers may be left whilst the horse is hospitalised.

-The stables office is located adjacent to the loading area, where our yard manager Julie Andrews, or her assistants Rachel Smy and Heidi Sharp will be ready to meet you and help you unload your horse.
+The stables office is located adjacent to the loading area, where our yard manager, or assistants will be ready to meet you and help you unload your horse.
 They will guide you through the admission process, making sure all feeding and stable management requirements are recorded.

 The lameness investigation area is purpose built to provide a safe environment for complete assessment of patients